-This health plan consists of two benefit levels: one for PCP/Plan Approved Benefits; and one for Self-Referred Benefits.
+This health plan consists of two benefit levels: one for in-network benefits; and one for out-of-network benefits.
 The costs that you pay for covered services will differ based on the benefit level.
-To receive the highest benefit level (your PCP/Plan Approved Benefits), you must obtain your health care services and supplies from providers who participate in your health care network.
-Your Schedule of
+To receive the highest benefit level (your in-network benefits), you must obtain your health care services and supplies from providers who participate in your PPO health care network.
+These health care providers are referred to as "preferred providers."

-Benefits will tell you the name of your health care network.
-The provider directory that is provided for your health plan lists the health care providers who participate in your health care network.
-The health care providers that participate in your health care network are referred to as "network providers."
 (See "covered providers" in Part 2.)
-If you choose to obtain your health care services and supplies from a covered provider who does not participate in your health care network, you will usually receive the lowest benefit level (your Self-Referred Benefits).
-See Part 8 in this benefit booklet for the times when PCP/Plan Approved Benefits will be provided if you receive covered services from a covered provider who is not a network provider.
+If you choose to obtain your health care services and supplies from a covered providers who does not participate in this PPO health care network, you will usually receive the lowest benefit level (your out-of-network benefits).
+See Part 8 in this benefit booklet for the times when in-network benefits will be provided if you receive covered services from a covered provider who is not a preferred provider.